FarahMint/react-hooks-typescript/README.md

 PS: This is a refactoring of this  project https://github.com/FarahMint/CookingChef.
 I used this project to learn more about typecript as well as context API.

  ## 🧐 Need to work on:
+    --case :when a search result in no result - it still scrolling :( need to fix that
     --create some test